 Do I Have To Register My Dog?

-Yes.
-The Animal Management (Cats and Dogs) Act 2008 stipulates that all dogs over 12 weeks of age must be registered (penalty’s apply for unregistered dogs).
-If your dog is found wandering at large and is not registered Council will be unable to contact you and reunite you with your pet.
+The Animal Management (Cats and Dogs) Act 2008 (Qld) stipulates that all dogs over 12 weeks of age must be registered (penalties apply for unregistered dogs).

 Working dog means (Excluding dogs prescribed under the Animal Management (Cats and Dogs) Regulation 2009);